 “Well, you know, we haven’t like, talked, talked about it, but I’ve been making it pretty clear.”

-And I know that it may not feel romantic to sit down and have a long talk about engagement—but it’s still important to do.
+And we know that it may not feel romantic to sit down and have a long talk about engagement—but it’s still important to do.
 There will be plenty of time for romance when the engagement actually happens and during all of the wedding planning (not to mention the wedding itself).
 But before that, before the whirlwind of romance, consider talking about it.
 Really talking about it.
 Here’s why hinting you want to get engaged isn't the way to move your relationship forward.

 First, hinting that it’s time for your partner to buy a ring or pop the question takes away your agency in the situation—it’s really old-fashioned, but not in the right way.
 “It harkens back to a different time when there was more of a power imbalance between men and women,” Hartstein explains.
 “Men called the shots a bit more and really held the reins in the relationship.
 If a woman wanted something to happen she often may have found herself dropping hints or using some other indirect method of communication.”